Language Learning Strategies for the Workplace Student

 I’ve dabbled seriously with a variety of languages throughout my life (Mandarin, French, and Russian, just to name a few) and I completely understand how scary it is to try to communicate in a new language.
 This is why starting small is paramount.
 Don’t march directly to your boss at work and start giving a presentation in your target language – that goal is simply too big and scary to consider.
 But you can work up to it.
 Start by chatting with your colleagues at the water cooler (do employees still gather at water coolers to chat?), and learn to communicate the basics like discussing a co-worker’s weekend or talking about the weather; once you’ve got these simple skills down, you can move on to bigger goals.

 Practice makes perfect!

-Yes, you’re mother’s age-old advice is actually spot on; you need to practice, practice, practice if you want to gain any sort of language proficiency.
+Yes, your mother’s age-old advice is actually spot-on; you need to practise, practise, practise if you want to gain any sort of language proficiency.
 This means trying out your language skills any chance you get.
-Whether learning to make small talk with the receptionist, or garnering the skills to properly greet your colleagues before a meeting, you should put your skills to the test.
+Whether learning to make small talk with the receptionist or garnering the skills to properly greet your colleagues before a meeting, you should put your skills to the test.
 Otherwise, how will you ever know how good you are or how much you need to improve?

 Making a fool of yourself is A-Okay!

 Okay, okay, it’s probably not the best mindset to look at yourself as a fool, but the point is you shouldn’t be ashamed of making mistakes when you’re doing your best to learn a foreign language.
 One of the first things I was told when I first started learning Mandarin was that I couldn’t be afraid of looking silly or else I wouldn’t learn with the same capacity.
 Yes, it’s not always fun and sometimes you’ll want to give up and settle into a pile of frustrated tears, but every mistake is a learning experience which brings you closer to your goal of language proficiency!